Some results on the penalised nematic liquid crystals driven by multiplicative noise: Introduction

 The organization of the present article is as follows.
-In the first subsection of Section 2 we introduce some notation used throughout this paper.
-In the very subsection we also state the existence of a unique maximal strong solution to our problem.
-This maximal solution is global for the two dimensional case.
-A maximum principle type theorem is proved in the last section of the paper.
-In Section 3 we establish the existence of local and maximal solution to an abstract nonlinear stochastic evolution equations.
-The existence of maximal solution stated in the first subsection of Section 2 is a consequence of this general result.
-In the appendix we recall or prove several results which are used to infer that \eqref{eqn-SLQE-v}-\eqref{eqn-SLQE-d} with \eqref{BC} falls within the framework of Section 3.
+In Section \ref{sec-spaces} we introduce the notations that are frequently used throughout this paper.
+In the same section we also state and prove some useful lemmata.
+By using the scheme we outlined in item \eqref{i} above we show in Section \ref{SLC-sect3} that \eqref{eqn-SLQE-v}-\eqref{eqn-SLQE-d} admits a weak martingale solution which is pathwise unique in the two dimensional case.
+In Section \ref{SLC-Sect4} we prove the existence of a unique maximal strong solution to \eqref{eqn-SLQE-v}-\eqref{eqn-SLQE-d} which turns out to be a global solution when the space dimension is two.
+The existence and uniqueness of a maximal solution to the stochastic system \eqref{eqn-SLQE-v}-\eqref{eqn-SLQE-d} is a corollary of a general theorem given in Section \ref{ABST-STRONG}.
+This result is obtained by making use of some fixed point argument and truncation method.
+In Section \ref{MAX-PRIN-SEC} a maximum principle type theorem is proved when $f(\d)=\mathds{1}_{\lvert \bd\rvert \le 1}(\lvert \d\rvert^2-1)\d$.
+In Appendix we prove several crucial estimates about the solution of the stochastic equation for nematic liquid crystals.